-During the 2013 rain season (10/1/2012-9/30/2013), Santa Paula had 34.4% of normal rainfall totaling 5.96 inches (Ventura Watershed Protection District website, Santa Paula-Wilson Ranch 245B).
-The most rainfall in a 24 hour period was 0.85 inches on March 8, 2013 and the second highest was 0.80 inches on January 24, 2013.
-The highest monthly rainfall was 1.94 inches in December.
+During the 2014 rain season (10/1/2013-9/30/2014), Santa Paula had 35.4% of normal rainfall totaling 6.15 inches (Ventura Watershed Protection District website, Santa Paula-Wilson Ranch 245B).
+The most rainfall in a 24 hour period was 1.62 inches on February 28, 2014 and the second highest was 1.13 inches on both February 27 and March 1, 2014.
+The highest monthly rainfall was 3.01 inches in February.
 (Figure 2, Appendix A).
 Southern California can have cold or warm winters depending on ocean currents and other factors.
 Cold winters, tend to produce moderate storms and snow on local mountains.
-Warm winters, such as 2005, produce storms that produce large amounts of rain in a short period of time, typically resulting in flood conditions.
-Cold winters can be beneficial to O. mykiss because of sustained flows from snow melt and sustained cold water into the summer months.
-Warm winters may have negative effects on O.mykiss due to redd scouring but can also be beneficial when high flows remove excess vegetation (both exotic and native), scour and transport fine sediments, deposit clean gravels, and provide extended migration opportunities.
+Warm winters, such as 2005, have storms that produce large amounts of rain over a short period of time, typically resulting in flood conditions.
+Cold winters can be beneficial to O. mykiss because of sustained cold water flows from snow melt sometimes occurring well into the summer months.
+Warm winters can have negative effects on O. mykiss due to redd scouring but can also be beneficial when high flows remove excess vegetation (both exotic and native), scour and transport fine sediments, deposit clean gravels, and provide extended migration opportunities.